boxgrinder/boxgrinder.org/tutorials/boxgrinder-build-quick-start/preparing-environment.md

 ***

 To start building appliances you'll need to have a proper environment.
-You can use the meta appliance (simple way) or prepare your own build environment (longer way).
+You can use the [meta appliance][meta] (simple way) or prepare your own build environment (longer way).

 # Meta appliance

-See the meta appliance page for details on getting it up and running.
+See the [meta appliance][meta] page for details on getting it up and running.

 # Preparing own build environment